Devking/Chirper/Part 4/README.md

     std::mutex mappingMutex;       // Create mutex for locking the unordered map

 By making use of these three mutexes on the stack and multiple mutexes on the heap, we guarantee the safety of our shared resources.
 Our system also acquires and releases locks in a manner that avoids deadlocks and retains a somewhat fine-grained level of concurrency.
 Threads are only blocked when two queries that access/modify the same text file or the unordered map are performed.
 Of course, since the processing of our queries is extremely quick (and typically never requires more than acquiring one lock at a time), the blocking time is extremely minimal in our system, while promising maximal concurrency from our multiple threads.

+# 4. Replication

+- to be added -